emko4/advent-of-code/README.md

 ## Get the result of puzzle

+Copy the input of the puzzle to the `input.txt` file (same for all puzzles of the day).

 Once you have the correct solution from watch mode, run it with the following command to get your answer!

 `npm run result <year> <day> <puzzle>`